LebCit/blog-doc/views/posts/templates.md

 This is why we use a templating language, EJS in Blog-Doc, to generate our final HTML markup with the power of plain JavaScript.
 Another advantage is that we could completely change the design of a site for a particular page to whatever we like with a template, but this would result in a labyrinthine system if we try to achieve it from a Markdown file...

-## How to use a template ?
+## How to use a template?

 To use a template file, head over to the **templates** folder under the **views** folder and create in there an `.ejs` file.
 You can name it whatever you like.
-As an example : `my-template.ejs` Now paste the following block of code :
+As an example : `my-template.ejs` Now paste the following block of code:

 ```html
 <!DOCTYPE html>